abstractLang/abstract/Website/docs/language_reference/attributes.md

 :::

 Attributes are the things with the `@` prefix
-They do uhhh things with the uhhhh member that follows their declaration (during uhhhh compiling mainly) They can accept parameters too
+They do uhhh things with the uhhhh member that follows their declaration (during uhhhh compiling) They can accept parameters too

 uhhhhh i'm tired it's 01:41 AM

+---

+## Built-in Attributes

 some cool random attributes from my test code and Std lib:
 ```